AleksSarkisyan/bitcoin-tracker/README.md

 - Enums for better code clarity
 - DTOs for defining and transferring data better
 - Some unit tests, but more should be done
+- Uses Http client for making the API calls

 Commands to run: